harrisb002/ChessChat/README.md

 ## Description

-Chess Chat is a chess app built using Next.js 13, React, Socket.io, Tailwind, Prisma, and MySQL.
+Chess Chat is a chess app built using Next.js 13, React, Socket.io, Tailwind, Prisma, and MongoDB.
 This app will enable the below functionality for users of the SSUChess app

 ### Features